dmitrykuzmenkov/sentinel/README.md

 ```bash
 sentinel --status --json
 ```
+* Notice that every storage usage displays in KB not just bytes.
+* Notice that every cpu usage displays in percents.

 ## Control Sentinel
 To control Sentinel you just need to call sentinel command with special files